argent0/argent0.github.io/site/posts/2021/slice/hs-slice/slicing-vectors.md

 4. Ensure that `m <= n`
 5. Take `m` elements from `v` to form new vector.

-I started with the simple case of converting an `Integer` to a `Nat`.
-Integers cacan be easly read from `stdin`:
+I started with the simple case of converting an `Integer` to a `Nat` since Integers can be easly read from `stdin`:

 ``` {.haskell .literate}
 intToNat :: Integer -> Maybe Nat